-Also, within the ACCS, the Adult Education Division provides opportunities for adult learners to improve skills in reading, writing, mathematics, and communications.
-Diagnostic testing identifies individual needs and as a result individualized education plan is designed to help learners reach their educational goals.
+Also within the ACCS, the Adult Education Division provides opportunities for adult learners to improve skills in reading, writing, mathematics, and communications.
+Diagnostic testing identifies individual needs and thus, an individualized education plan is designed to help learners reach their educational goals.
 For many learners, the goal is to earn the General Educational Development (GED) Diploma, generally considered to be equivalent to a high school diploma.

 Instruction methods are tailored to meet the needs of the learners.
-Methodologies range from oneon-one tutoring to group instruction and normally feature computer-based training.
+Methodologies range from one-on-one tutoring to group instruction and normally feature computer-based training.
 Multimedia approaches are being increasingly utilized to aid in individual development.
 Interactive group instruction and peer tutoring are frequently employed.

 Adult education classes can provide the academic instruction that many people in Alabama need to secure the required credential so they can obtain and maintain employment.
+Most adult education students read at the seventh grade level or lower.
 Studies have shown that the lack of basic literacy skills is the single most persistent barrier to obtaining employment, whether the group studies welfare recipients, the chronically unemployed, or others.
 Adult Education classes provide the means by which they can get the basic education they need to succeed, and in doing so, improve their self-esteem and productivity significantly.

-Funding for Adult Education provided at both the state and federal level.
+Source of funding is both state and federal.